juanca/blog/articles/react-component-architecture.md

 }
 ```

-For the purpose of the requirements, this is a complete solution (albeit a good one).
 The component stores the input value in `this.state.value` and uses it to populate the value property of the input.
 The value is updated on `change` events (from the input element) via the `setState` asynchronous setter method.
 And the presentational model is also implemented.